Galleon's Rajaratnam loses bid to cut insider trading sentence

 Rajaratnam is the highest-profile fund manager convicted in Bharara's crackdown on insider trading, which since 2009 has led to more than 80 convictions and guilty pleas, including a guilty plea from billionaire Steven A. Cohen's SAC Capital Advisors LP.

-Prosecutors said Rajaratnam made up to $63.8 million from 2003 to 2009 through insider trading in stocks such as eBay Inc , Goldman Sachs Group Inc and Google Inc, now called Alphabet Inc.
+Prosecutors said Rajaratnam made up to $63.8 million from 2003 to 2009 through insider trading in stocks such as eBay Inc (EBAY.O), Goldman Sachs Group Inc (GS.N) and Google Inc, now called Alphabet Inc (GOOGL.O).

 Rajaratnam, 59, was convicted in May 2011 on nine securities fraud counts and five conspiracy counts.
 He has served 5-1/4 years in prison and is eligible for release in July 2021.